 - Narrowing the information gap.
 Despite the perception of positive performance and funds that reflect their social values, there is a need for more information to support an ESG investment decision.

-- 60% of investor’s activity seeks out investments that align with their values.
+The percentage of investor activity that sought out investments that aligned with their values.

-56% of investors seek to avoid investing in companies that conflict with their values.
+The percentage of investors who said they sought to avoid investing in companies that conflicted with their values.

 Now that we’ve looked at some aspects of the growing demand for ESG funds, let’s take a look at some of the strategies to arrive at an ESG fund’s objectives.